PeachDew/OCR_notes/Tesseract_overviewofitsengine.md

 ## Tesseract: an Overview
 https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/33418.pdf

 Was developed way back in 1984!!
-But while groundbreaking in its time, has architectural and algorithmic weaknesses that modern solutions aim to address.
+But while groundbreaking in its time, has architectural and algorithmic weaknesses that modern solutions address better.

 ### Two Pass recognition system
-Document you are reading might use a font the main classifier has never seen.
+A more robust way of extracting text.

 Pass 1:
  - OCR engine processes the document, word by word top to bottom